 The rapid response to redundancy program may be able to support you with gaining funding for training to support you with finding new employment, this is only available to people who are at risk of redundancy or within the first 13 weeks of the redundancy date.
 To discuss further, see if you are eligible and to access this support you will need to have an appointment with a National Careers Service adviser either over the telephone, using Microsoft Teams or face to face.
 For more information please contact 0800 100 900.

 Whether you’re 16 or 60, modern apprenticeships provide the training, experience and qualifications that open up a route to access high-level roles.
-Listen to how Lincoln City CEO Liam Scully started his career as an apprentice, making the most of opportunities and developing his skills on the job to pursue a career in the world of football.
+Listen to how Lincoln City CEO Liam Scully started his career as an apprentice by clicking the link, making the most of opportunities and developing his skills on the job to pursue a career in the world of football.

 FindApprenticeships.co.uk is for you to actively find and apply to apprenticeship jobs advertised by leading employers and apprenticeships training providers.
 The website is regularly updated daily with apprenticeship job opportunities, to help you find an apprenticeship that’s right for you.

 Lincolnshire County Council has the responsibility of ensuring services are delivered all over the county and can offer an extensive range of apprenticeships.
 If you’re keen to get into the world of work while gaining qualifications, then a Lincolnshire County Council apprenticeship might be the perfect career pathway for you.

 Find out all you can about your new career before making your final choice.

 - The World of Work has all the information you need about the range of careers available in Lincolnshire.
 Find out about local industries all with a variety of roles that you could choose from.

 - One of the fastest growing job sectors is Healthcare.
 If you’re looking for a career in the Health service use Find Your Career and answer questions to find which one of the 350 roles might be the job for you.